JK-Rolling/DuinoCoinI2C_uPyMiner/DuinoCoinI2C_ESP32_uPyMaster/README.md

 ## Notes
 Current ESP32 is soft limiting worker count to 3 only.

-Stay tuned for future update when the limit can be removed and support up to 9 workers!
+~~Stay tuned for future update when the limit can be removed and support up to 9 workers!~~

+> [!IMPORTANT]
+> This project is superceded by [DuinoI2C_ESP](https://github.com/JK-Rolling/DuinoI2C_ESP) due to MicroPython limited capability and speed.